Learn more about our proposals an exciting new community at land at Elsbert Drive, Bishopsworth

 The development site is the subject of a draft allocation under Policy DS11 of the Bristol Local Plan publication version (November 2023).
 The allocation proposes to remove the land from the Green Belt and allocates it as a growth area for new homes.
 Neighbouring land within North Somerset was also formerly the subject of a draft allocation and was previously identified as ‘land north of Colliter’s Way’, through the North Somerset pre-submission Reg 19 plan- November 2023.

-Over the past few months, Taylor Wimpey (TW) have developed an illustrative masterplan for our site that is set within an overall comprehensive cross boundary illustrative masterplan for the wider neighbouring land (see below).
+Taylor Wimpey (TW) have developed an illustrative masterplan for our site that is set within an overall comprehensive cross boundary illustrative masterplan for the wider neighbouring land (see below).
 This comprehensive cross boundary masterplan is for illustrative purposes only, however it has been designed to show that the safeguarding of; vehicular access & connectivity, active travel links and green infrastructure corridors can be achieved throughout our scheme situated on land within Bristol City Councils authority and for the neighbouring North Somerset authority land being brought forward by third parties.

 Our scheme is purely at the Outline stage, but our proposals are likely to include a mix of one, two, three and four-bedroom properties.
 To support the council’s ambition for more affordable housing, 35% will be affordable homes.
 This development will provide an excellent choice for all buyers, from working professionals and young couples taking their first step on the housing ladder, to growing families or downsizers.